Latest Posts

 There could be a few different reasons that the cat gecko got its name.
 The first reason I found was because of their way of wrapping their long tails around themselves to sleep, just as cats do.
 They also have verticle cat-like pupils and retractable claws.
 Finally, they seem to have a slow, cat-like walk as they move around.
 Any of these reasons or all of them combined could be why they got their name.

-2. Their Unique Eyes Really Stand Out
+2. Their Unique Eyes Stand Out

 While many geckos do not have eyelids, the cat gecko does, just like leopard geckos!
 Due to the fact they are nocturnal, their eyes are quite large to help them see better in the dark.
 Their heads are elongated and angular, as is their body.
 Slender limbs help them walk around, and their prehensile tail helps them hold on to various branches as support.
 Their retractable claws also help them grab onto various surfaces.
-These beautiful geckos have a body color that is usually brown or rust-brown, with various orange, light-colored, and dark brown markings on their body.
+These beautiful geckos have a body color that is usually brown or rust-brown, with various orange, light-colored, and dark-brown markings on their body.
 Their lips and throat are paler in color.
 Cat geckos can grow to 18cm (7 inches) in length, with females usually being larger than males.

 3. They Are Arboreal Geckos, Spending The Majority Of Their Time In The Trees